Astrid Seme, Studio

 • Typografische Gesellschaft, Vienna

-• KASK, Koninklijke Academie voor Schone Kunsten, Ghent
+• Koninklijke Academie voor Schone Kunsten, Ghent

 • Typojanchi.
 Conference at International Typography Biennial, Seoul